Walkman100/Factorio_SimpleQualityOfLifeResearch/README.md

 # Factorio Mod: SimpleQualityOfLifeResearch
-Simple quality of life researches without being bloaty or cheaty by providing additional inventory and steel axe researches.
+Simple quality of life researches without being bloaty or cheaty by providing additional inventory and steel axe researches, and player reach researches.
 Updated to 1.1.x by Walkman100

-This is simply [SimpleQualityOfLifeResearch](https://mods.factorio.com/mod/SimpleQualityofLifeResearch) Updated to 1.1.x
+This is [SimpleQualityOfLifeResearch](https://mods.factorio.com/mod/SimpleQualityofLifeResearch) updated to 1.1.x, with reach researches added.